akaguha/ENPM808X/Week 2/AcceleratedC++_4_7/readme.md

 git clone --recursive https://github.com/akaguha/ENPM808X.git
 ```

-In your work directory, use cmake to create an Eclipse project for an [out-of-source build] of cpp-boilerplate
+In your work directory, use cmake to create an Eclipse project for an [out-of-source build] of AcceleratedC++_4_7

 ```
 cd ~/workspace